WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 reason, using the Reason codes defined for SIP.

-migrate: sent from server to client, it instructs the client to terminate the connections and restablish them to a new URI which replaces the URI for the call.
+migrate: sent from server to client, it instructs the client to terminate the connections and re-establish them to a new URI which replaces the URI for the call.
 The event contains the new URI to use.
 This new URI MUST utilize the same path components, and MUST have a different authority component.